Climb Mt Kilimanjaro - Lemosho Route

 The trip starts on day 1.
 Make your own way from the airport to your starting hotel in Moshi.
 Kilimanjaro International Airport is around 40km / minutes away from Moshi.
 Taxis and public shuttle buses are available.
 There are no activities planned today apart from a meeting with your guide and group this evening.
 The tour departs for Mount Kili on day 2.

 The trip ends on day 10 after breakfast, in Moshi.
-You will need to make your own way back to the airport.
-Please allow plenty of time.
+You will need to make your own way back to the airport, the local team can assist you in doing this locally.

 You’ll spend 2 nights in simple hotels on a twin or triple share basis, and the rest of the trip camping at designated communal campsites.
 All camping equipment (with the exception of sleeping bag and pillow) is provided.
 Campsites are basic with no electricity or shower facilities, and toilet facilities are long drop latrines.
 All tents are 2-person dome tents with built-in insect net, and mattresses which are 4cm thick and comfortable.
 The tents are pitched for you by the crew, who will also carry your tents, prepare your meals and heat basins of warm water for washing daily.